 Jeff Schrager, MD

 Dr. Schrager graduated from Dartmouth Medical School in 1990, developed pre-clinical trial testing on the anti-HIV protease inhibitors for a biotech company, conducted basic HIV research as a post-doctoral fellow at the National Institutes of Health, then completed a residency in anatomic pathology followed by a fellowship in hematopathology at the National Cancer Institute.
 As a practicing pathologist since 2005, Dr. Schrager enjoys the intellectual challenge of diagnosing leukemias and lymphomas.
 He also has a long-time personal interest in keeping fit and eating healthfully, so he was thrilled to discover the growing movement of lifestyle medicine.
 Since 2012 when he joined the American College of Lifestyle Medicine, he has learned how behaviors greatly impact health.
 Coincidentally, around this same time his employer began a corporate wellness program in an effort to thwart the company’s growing obesity epidemic.
 Dr. Schrager volunteered to serve as the local wellness expert to teach and inspire his co-workers to lead healthier lives.
 In this role he is able to fulfill other aspects of being a physician not typically enjoyed by pathologists.
-He believes the consequences of inaction are too dangerous and that changes in public policies and medical school curricula and demand from healthcare consumers will be needed to catapult lifestyle medicine to the foreground to decrease the burden of chronic diseases and improve quality of life.
+He believes the consequences of inaction are too dangerous and changes in public policy, medical school curricula and expectations from healthcare consumers will be needed to catapult lifestyle medicine to the foreground to decrease the burden of chronic diseases.

 Saray Stancic, MD